-Commissioner Cheryl A. LaFleur was nominated by President Barack Obama to serve as a member of the Federal Energy Regulatory Commission in 2010 and confirmed by the U.S. Senate for a four-year term.
+Acting Chairman Cheryl A. LaFleur was nominated by President Barack Obama to serve as a member of the Federal Energy Regulatory Commission in 2010 and confirmed by the U.S. Senate for a four-year term.
 She became Acting Chairman on November 25, 2013.
 She was renominated by President Obama on May 1, 2014 to serve on the Commission for a second, five-year term and confirmed by the Senate on July 15, 2014 and sworn in on July 29, 2014.

 Acting Chairman LaFleur is honored to lead the Commission at a time when the nation is making substantial changes in its energy supply and infrastructure to meet environmental challenges and improve reliability and security.
 Since she joined the Commission in 2010, her priorities have included reliability and grid security, promoting regional transmission planning, and supporting a clean and diverse power supply.
 She serves as the FERC liaison to the Department of Energy’s Electricity Advisory Committee.
-She is also a member of the NARUC Committees on Electricity and Critical Infrastructure and co-chair of the FERC/NARUC Forum on Reliability and the Environment.
+She is also a member of the NARUC Committees on Electricity and Critical Infrastructure and was co-chair of the FERC/NARUC Forum on Reliability and the Environment.
 She is a frequent speaker on energy issues.

 Prior to joining the Commission in 2010, Acting Chairman LaFleur had more than 20 years’ experience as a leader in the electric and natural gas industry.
 She served as executive vice president and acting CEO of National Grid USA, responsible for the delivery of electricity to 3.4 million customers in the Northeast.
 Her previous positions at National Grid USA and its predecessor New England Electric System included chief operating officer, president of the New England distribution companies and general counsel.
 She led major efforts to improve reliability and employee safety.
 Earlier in her career, she was responsible for leading award-winning conservation and demand response programs for customers.